 Community Health Worker

-This 18 credit-hour certificate program is an open enrollment program which provides entry level education and field experience for students wishing to obtain a position as a Community Health Worker.
+This 17 credit-hour certificate program is an open enrollment program which provides entry level education and field experience for students wishing to obtain a position as a Community Health Worker.
 The certificate can be completed in two semesters with full-time study in the first semester and professional practice experience in semester two, or on a part-time basis over three semesters.
 Following completion of this program, students commonly pursue an Associate Degree in Human Services or a related profession.